salmaHamza83934/chatbot_gemini/README.md

 An interactive chatbot app designed for seamless and engaging conversations.
 Powered by the Gemini API, this app includes advanced features like chat history, message caching, and secure user authentication.

 ## 🎨 Features

-- Onboarding with Animations: A welcoming and interactive introduction to the app.
+- 🌠 Onboarding with Animations
+A welcoming and interactive introduction to the app.

-- Login & Signup: Secure authentication with Firebase, enhanced with animations and intuitive dialogs.
+- 🔐 Login & Signup
+Secure authentication with Firebase, enhanced with animations and intuitive dialogs.

-- Chat Screen:
+- 💬 Chat Screen

-Supports text and image messages.
+   - Supports text and image messages.

-Chat history with reliable message caching for offline access.
+   - Chat history with reliable message caching for offline access.

-- Chat Drawer:
+- 📂 Chat Drawer

-Organized navigation with chat history management.
+    - Organized navigation with chat history management.

-User options like clearing chats, deleting chats, and signing out.
+    - User-friendly options like clearing chats, deleting chats, and signing out.

 ## 🛠️ Technologies Used

-- Flutter: For building the app’s user interface and managing animations.
+- 🐦 Flutter: For building the app’s user interface and managing animations.

-- Firebase: Secure authentication and cloud storage.
+- 🔥 Firebase: Secure authentication and cloud storage.

-- Hive: Efficient local data management for chat history and caching.
+- 📦 Hive: Efficient local data management for chat history and caching.

-- Gemini API: Enhanced conversational interactions, supporting both text and image responses.
+- 💎 Gemini API: Enhanced conversational interactions, supporting both text and image responses.

 ## 📱 App UI